 Easton isn’t just an award-winning writer.
 Like Cornette, he’s also a longtime fan, and he first remembers watching wrestling in the early 1980s as a boy in his native Maryland.

-“Being in Maryland, we got a lot of crossovers.
-We saw the WWF, Crockett, Mid-South,” he said.
-“You could watch wrestling shows from six different territories in a weekend.
-I always enjoyed the NWA wrestling.
-There was a grittiness to Southern wrestling that you didn’t see (in WWE).”
+"Being in Maryland, we got a lot of crossovers.
+We saw the WWF, Crockett, Mid-South," he said.
+"You could watch wrestling shows from six different territories in a weekend.
+I always enjoyed NWA wrestling.
+There was a grittiness to Southern wrestling that you didn’t see (in WWE)."

 "It was brutal," Easton said.
 "I was like ‘Holy shit!’
 I’d never seen anything like that before."

-“The folks at IDW did that great Andre the Giant graphic novel a couple of years ago, which was kind of his biography,” Cornette said.
-“The same team of writer and artist, Brandon Easton and Denis Medri, are doing this piece of work.
+"The folks at IDW did that great Andre the Giant graphic novel a couple of years ago, which was kind of his biography," Cornette said.
+"The same team of writer and artist, Brandon Easton and Denis Medri, are doing this piece of work.
 They’re my stories, but I tend to go into a lot of detail, and it’s a lot different when you’re writing scripts for a graphic novel.
-The great thing is that the guys at IDW and Brandon especially, they’re all wrestling fans.
-They like and respect the sport of professional wrestling, and not only the current stuff but the history of things.”
+The great thing is that the guys at IDW and Brandon, especially, are all wrestling fans.
+They like and respect the sport of professional wrestling, and not only the current stuff but the history of things."